Chargée de mission pour les relations internationales

 After validation by the BnF General Direction, applications are transmitted with due feedback to the Ministry of Culture which is in charge of the final selection process.

-“Résidence Culture” is a programme that welcomes culture professionals from abroad in France.
+“Résidence Culture” is a programme that welcomes international culture professionals in France.
 The programme was set up in 2003 by the Ministry of Culture, making it a priority as an international programme.
 It is operated by French public cultural institutions under the guidance of the Ministry.

 The objective of Profession Culture is to favour exchanges between culture professionals.
 Professionals have the ability to experience French cultural practices from up close.
-Its goal is to favour the creation of a sustainable network of exchanges between public institutions in France and abroad.
+Its goal is to favour the creation of a sustainable network of exchanges between public institutions in France and across the world.

 Ms Jana FRANKOVA, researcher at the Music Department of the Moravian Library, Czech Republic

 M. Jaroslav STANOVSKY, researcher at the Department of Old Prints and Manuscripts of the Moravian Library, Czech Republic